 Scope of Work

-The scope of the work includes the contractor providing engineered sealed architectural signed drawings showing all structural mounting and bracing of the blade.
-We will then build the structural bracing and fabricate a historically accurate 12’ 6” x 48’ double-sided blade per the contractor’s drawings and specifications.
-The fabrication will include approximately 1400 LED bulbs, a flasher, a speller, a controller, and a mounting frame.
-Once the blade has been fabricated in the contractor’s shop, it will be transported to the theatre and installed.
-The installation itself will go quickly and should take no longer than two to three days.
-We have selected Wagner Sign Company from Elyria, Ohio to undertake the project.
-They have more than 20 years’ experience in restoring, fabricating, and installing historic signs, including in 2013 of the New Orleans Saenger Theatre blade, also a historic landmark theatre.
+The scope of the work included the contractor providing engineered sealed architectural signed drawings showing all structural mounting and bracing of the blade.
+We then built the structural bracing and fabricated a historically accurate 12’ 6” x 48’ double-sided blade per the contractor’s drawings and specifications.
+The fabrication includes approximately 1400 LED bulbs, a flasher, a speller, a controller, and a mounting frame.
+The blade was fabricated by Wagner Sign Company from Elyria.
+Wagner Sign Company has more than 20 years’ experience in restoring, fabricating, and installing historic signs, including in 2013 of the New Orleans Saenger Theatre blade, also a historic landmark theatre.
 In addition, Wagner is registered with League of Historic American Theatres (LHAT – which the Paramount is a member) and used to give seminars for LHAT.
 They are revered and recognized as the premiere company on a national basis to fabricate and/or restore historical marquees and provided us the lowest bid during our search process.
 Once Wagner Sign Company completed fabrication, the blade was transported to the theatre and installed in three days.

-A preliminary engineering assessment has been conducted to ensure that the building will hold the new blade and that the blade project will not impact the restoration of the façade.
-Because we will use aluminum for the blade and LED bulbs that do not require excessive wiring, we estimate that the weight of the blade will be reduced by about half of its original weight.
-The entire blade project – from fabrication to installation – will have taken four to six months to complete.
+Prior to installation, a preliminary engineering assessment was conducted to ensure that the building could hold the new blade and that the blade project will not impact the restoration of the façade.
+We estimate that the use of aluminum for the blade and LED bulbs that do not require excessive wiring, the reduced the weight of the blade by about half of its original weight.

 Getting it Right